 The city owes its present appearance partly to Italian baroque and partly to Art Nouveau, which is the style of the numerous buildings erected immediately after the earthquake of 1895.
 In the first half of the 20th century, modern Ljubljana was shaped by the strong personal style of Jože Plečnik, a great European architect and a local of Ljubljana.
 The cityscape was complemented by his modernist followers as well as by creations of the "New Wave" of acknowledged young architects.
-All the different facets of Ljubljana blend harmoniously into a single image.

 Ljubljana is a city of culture.
 It is home to numerous theatres, museums and galleries, and boasts one of the oldest philharmonic orchestras in the world.
 The first music society in Slovenia, the Academia philharmonicorum, was founded in 1701.
-It was a vehicle for baroque music and also facilitated the development of musical production in this region.
-Its honorary members included such renowned composers as Joseph Haydn, Ludwig van Beethoven and Johannes Brahms, and distinguished musicians such as the violinist Nicolo Paganini.
+It was a vehicle for baroque music and it also facilitated the development of musical production in this region.
+Its honorary members included such renowned composers as Joseph Haydn, Ludwig van Beethoven or Johannes Brahms, and distinguished musicians such as the violinist Nicolo Paganini.
 Between 1881 and 1882, at the very start of his career, Gustav Mahler was its resident conductor.

-For the people of Ljubljana culture is a way of living and thinking and is very much a part of everyday life.
 Over 10,000 cultural events take place in the city every year, among which there are 10 international festivals.
 The inhabitants of Ljubljana and its visitors can admire artists from all the different fields - from music, theatre and fine arts to the alternative and avant-garde.
-In warmer months, the tables and chairs of the numerous cafés fill the banks of the Ljubljanica and the old city markets.
-It is here, after an almost obligatory Saturday visit to the Ljubljana market or the Sunday flea market, that the locals meet for a morning coffee or for an evening chat with friends.

 The first impression a visitor gets of Ljubljana is that it is an exceptionally young city.
 It is home to over 50,000 students, who give it a special vibe.
 As four Slovene regions meet in Ljubljana, the city's numerous restaurants and inns offer a wide range of local delicacies, not to mention superb wines.
 Ljubljana did not earn the label of "the city of wine and vine" for nothing.
 In the past it was the wine-trading centre of the region and grapevines were planted on the slopes leading up to the present-day castle by the inhabitants of the Roman settlement of Emona.
-Today scientists are drawn to the city because of its high-calibre institutes and university, as are artists due to its world-famous graphic biennial, art academy and countless art galleries.
-International businessmen, economists and experts from all fields frequently attend the city's many business and congressional meetings, exhibitions and trade fairs.

 HOW TO GET TO LJUBLJANA